jonnor/projects/brushless/README.md

 * PC/cooling fan.
 Radial or axial.
 80/120 mm.
 * Peristaltic pump (fluids).
 Might need gearing
+* Impeller pump (fluids), for instance for hydroponics.
 * Camera jig, using belt/wires to translate to linear motion
 * Electromagnet winding tool, so it can help replicate itself!
 * Extruder/print cooling fan.
 Requires minimization